Basic Recording, Editing and Exporting

 If you are planning to burn a CD with your exported files you should ensure that you use the export format 16-bit PCM stereo WAV, this should be the default if you have not changed it.
 Also ensure that your Project Rate is 44,100 Hz (see the box in the bottom left hand corner of the Audacity window).

 About WAV, AIFF, MP3, Audio CDs and MP3 CDs

 WAV, AIFF and MP3 are the most common formats for exporting.
 WAV and AIFF files are of identical quality to the original recording, but take up 10 MB or more of disk space per minute.
 If you want to burn an "audio CD" that will play on any standalone CD player (note these only give you 74 - 80 minutes' playing time), export your recording as a 44,100 Hz, 16-bit stereo WAV or AIFF file.
 See: Burning music files to a CD.

-If you want your exported audio file to be smaller (you'd want to do this for example if you wanted to make it available on the internet), you can export as MP3, at the expense of losing some of the audio quality of the original.
+If you want your exported audio file to be smaller (you would want to do this for example if you wanted to make it available on the Internet), you can export as MP3, at the expense of losing some of the audio quality of the original.
 You can also burn the MP3s to a "data CD" or "MP3 CD" which will give you (at Audacity's default MP3 export settings) over 11 hours' playing time on the CD.
 Note you can only play these kind of CDs in computers, MP3 CD players (including some newer automotive players), or some DVD players.
 Generally, you will see an MP3 logo printed somewhere on the device if it is MP3-capable.
 Note that most players manufactured prior to 2005 will not be able to play MP3 CDs.